schindlerd/mwgcs-logpuller-pub/Readme.md

 ## Usage

-Download script and configuration file.
-Make script executable and adjust the configuration file to your needs.
+- Download script and configuration file.
+- Make script executable and adjust the configuration file to your needs.
+- Run it periodically via cron for example.

 ## Configuration